← Back to blog

 2. Make (formerly Integromat)

-Make is a visual scenario builder with powerful branching, iterators, and data transformations.
+Make is a visual scenario builder with strong branching, iterators, and data transformations.
 More affordable than Zapier for high-volume tasks.

 Score: 95